World

 Share

 In a letter dated May 21, 2025, Qatari Energy Minister Saad al-Kaabi expressed concerns to the Belgian government regarding the CSDDD.
-He that if the directive’s requirements are not amended, Qatar and its state-owned energy company, QatarEnergy, would have no but to consider alternative outside the EU for their LNG and other products.
-Al-Kaabi emphasized that the fines are unacceptable, highlighting that a 5% revenue loss from supplying Europe equates to a significant financial impact on the Qatari state.
+He stated that if the directive’s requirements are not amended, Qatar and its state-owned energy company, QatarEnergy, would have no choice but to consider alternative markets outside the EU for their LNG and other products.
+Al-Kaabi emphasized that the potential fines are unacceptable, highlighting that a 5% revenue loss from supplying Europe equates to a significant financial impact on the Qatari state.

 Qatar, the world’s third-largest LNG exporter, has been a crucial supplier to Europe, especially following the reduction of Russian gas imports after the 2022 invasion of Ukraine.
-The Zeebrugge terminal in Belgium, for instance, nearly a third of its LNG from Qatar.
+The Zeebrugge terminal in Belgium, for instance, receives nearly a third of its LNG from Qatar.
 Al-Kaabi’s warning underscores the delicate balance between the EU’s ambitious environmental goals and its energy security needs.

-The presents a challenge for the EU, which is striving to meet its environmental objectives while ensuring a stable and secure energy supply.
+The situation presents a complex challenge for the EU, which is striving to meet its environmental objectives while ensuring a stable and secure energy supply.
 The outcome of ongoing negotiations will be pivotal in determining the future of EU-Qatar energy relations and the broader dynamics of global LNG markets.

 Share